2023 Solar Incentives Guide for Maynard, MA - Tax Credits & Rebates

 Federal Solar Incentives

-Federal solar incentives are likely to be the first thing that comes to mind when thinking about solar incentives.
-The Federal Solar Investment Tax Credit, or ITC, is probably the best-known federal solar incentive.
-The ITC allows you to claim a tax credit for a set percentage of the cost of your solar system.
+Federal solar incentives are likely the first thing that you think of when you think about solar incentives.
+One of the incentives that most people are likely familiar with is the Federal Solar Investment Tax Credit (ITC).
+The ITC is a tax credit for a given percentage of your solar system's cost.

 State & Local Solar Incentives

-Tax credits, rebates and more can be claimed at multiple levels.
-On top of federal solar incentives, there are often state and local ones, too.
-These incentives might be offered by your county or municipality, or by the Massachusetts government.
-Some are ongoing, while others are available for a limited time.
+Tax credits, rebates and more might be claimed at multiple levels.
+In addition to federal solar incentives, there are often state and local ones as well.
+These incentives — which might be given by your county or municipality, or by the state of Massachusetts — may be offered for only a limited time, or on an ongoing basis.

 Next Steps for Installing Solar in Maynard